helidon-io/helidon/builder/README.md

 | `Prototype.CustomMethods`            | `false`  | reference a class that will contain declarations (all static) of custom methods to be added to the generated code, can add prototype, builder, and factory methods |
 | `Prototype.BuilderMethod`            | `false`  | Annotation to be placed on factory methods that are to be added to builder, first parameter is the `BuilderBase<?, ?>` of the prototype                            |
 | `Prototype.PrototypeMethod`          | `false`  | Annotation to be placed on factory methods that are to be added to prototype, first parameter is the prototype instance                                            |

+`Prototype.Sealed` is an explicit opt-in on each blueprint and is not inherited.
+A sealed prototype must be a leaf prototype; code generation rejects a child that extends it.
+Adding `Prototype.Sealed` to an existing blueprint is a source and binary compatibility change for consumers that implement the generated prototype interface.
+A previously compiled implementation may fail to load with `IncompatibleClassChangeError`, so sealing should normally be used only for new APIs or during a major-version change.

 Interfaces: